Problem-Solving

 So what?

 Nothing is wrong with these sets of questions.
-They are what I would class as Consolidation.
-In the previous section, I argued that Consolidation was a necessary building block of a lesson.
-It’s purpose is to help students gain confidence and competence in carrying out a procedure.
+They are what I would classify as Consolidation.
+In a previous section, I argued that Consolidation was a necessary building block of a lesson.
+Its purpose is to help students gain confidence and competence in carrying out a procedure.

 But – and it is a big BUT – if Consolidation is the sole constituent of a student’s mathematical diet, then we have a problem.
 As discussed above, students are unlikely to be able to cope with any significant twist or disguise that often occurs in GCSE questions.
 At a deeper level, if all students experience is consolidation practice, they start to view maths as a series of disconnected algorithms they must remember and carry out with no real purpose, and promptly switch off from the subject.